Henrietta A. Bingham

-On leaving the academy, she spent three years in Boston, and in 1864, went to St. Lawrence University as preceptress.
-The next year, she wrote the prize story "Mignonette," competing with such writers as Caroline Mehitable Fisher Sawyer and Jane Lippitt Patterson.
-In the spring of 1866, she married Rev. Henry Bingham, of Columbus, Wisconsin, who died the following autumn.

 In 1869, Bingham became editor of the Ladies' Repository, of the Universalist Publishing House of Boston.
 She was marked for succession with Sawyer, Julia Kinney Scott, Sarah Carter Edgarton Mayo, Eliza Ann Bacon Lathrop, and Nancy T. Munroe.
 During the five years that she conducted that magazine, she developed a notable literary record.
 Her specialty was verse, but she also demonstrated ability with essay, editorial, short story, and sketch.
 One of her best poems was "L'Envoi," a midnight meditation on the passing year; "The Human Side" and "The Divine Side," were her greatest work, easily placing her in the front rank with writers of her time.
 In 1875, her failing health compelled her to give up writing and return to her old home town, where she died in 1877.

 Early life

 Henrietta Adelaide Burrington was born on December 29, 1841.
 She was the youngest daughter of the second wife of Asahel Burrington of Caledonia County, Vermont.
-By the first marriage of the father there were three children, Rosalie Martha (Hall); Lindley Murray, a Universalist clergyman; and John Quincy Adams.
+By the father's first marriage, there were three children, Rosalie Martha (Hall); Lindley Murray, a Universalist clergyman; and John Quincy Adams.
 By the second marriage, with Louisa Chapin Rice, there were four children, Howard Rice; Lorenzo Lester, Professor at Dean Academy; Solon Orville, a physician, who was the nearest brother in age; and Henrietta, the youngest.

-One year old when her mother died, Bingham became close to her half-sister.
-She was gentle and easily managed, and all went well for eight years, after which the father married.
-Soon after, the half-sister married and left home.
-Bingham never ceased pining for this sister.
+On January 1, 1843, Bingham's mother died, leaving the children to the care of their elder half-sister, Rosalie.
+After the half-sister married and left home, Bingham never ceased pining for her.